 SUNDAY AT EMMANUEL – We Love a parade

 Our Sunday morning services are at 8:00 am and 10:00 am.
 At that time we gather for the Holy Eucharist.
 The 8:00 am is a simple service led by a priest and lay reader.
-The 10:00 am service is our Family Eucharist and includes music.
+The 10:00 am service includes music.
 Both services have a “Coffee Hour” fellowship time afterwards.

 Our Sunday morning services are called “the Celebration of the Holy Eucharist.”
 Like many celebrations we begin with a parade, a procession.
 Our 10:00 am service begins with a procession of worship leaders – acolytes, choir, lay readers and priest – up the center aisle during the singing of the first hymn/song.
 The first part of the service has the opening prayers and readings from the Bible, which prepare and instruct us for worship and for living our lives.
 For the reading of the Gospel we move to the center of where people are gathered.
 The Gospels, books in the Bible about Jesus and his message to us, are read in the midst of the people to remind us that Jesus’ words are for each of us.
 The sermon/talk after the readings is to teach us about these readings and what they mean for our lives.
 We take up an offering, which the ushers bring to the altar to present to God.
 At that same time, others bring bread and wine forward to be used at the communion.
 We invite all who have been baptized as Christians to share with us in communion, in receiving the bread and wine.